kosperera/jekyll-otto-theme/README.md

 ![Screenshot](screenshot.png)

-> The site in action.
+> Visit [kosalanuwan.github.io](https://kosalanuwan.github.io) to see the template in action.

 ## Configure